Flexible Hex Editor

 The Hex Pane, along with the optional ANSI and UNICODE character panes, displays the data being viewed and edited.
 To edit data in the hex editor, position the cursor over the byte you wish to edit.
 FlexHex keeps an unlimited Undo list.
 This list keeps track of all changes made, enabling you to undo any event within the list.

 FlexHex fully supports drag-and-drop operations.
-Simply select a data block and drag it to another location or even to a different application.
+You can easily select a data block and drag it to another location or even to a different application.

 Go ahead, experiment away!
-FlexHex has a powerful unlimited Undo and Redo, with clear action names to help you.
+FlexHex features a powerful unlimited Undo and Redo system, with clear action names to help you.

 Modification Tracking Tools

-The File Map shows the positions and sizes of the file areas.
-This is a graphic representation of the Area Pane and appears for existing files only (or after the first Save command).
+The File Map displays the positions and sizes of file areas, providing a graphical representation of the Area Pane.
+This feature is available for existing files only or after the first 'Save' command.

-An Area in FlexHex refers to a block of data that results from an editing operation.
-When a file is initially opened, it represents a single area containing the original data.
-Making changes within the file, such as altering a byte in the middle, transforms the layout into three distinct areas: the initial unmodified data preceding the altered byte, the modified area spanning one byte, and the unmodified data area from the changed byte to the conclusion of the file.
+An Area in FlexHex refers to a block of data resulting from an editing operation.
+When a file is initially opened, it is a single area containing the original data.
+Any changes made within the file, such as altering a byte in the middle, transform the layout into three distinct areas: the initial unmodified data preceding the altered byte, the modified area spanning one byte, and the unmodified data from the changed byte to the end of the file.

-Now switch the editor to the insert mode (the status bar shows the current editing mode), go to address 00000004 (right before byte 44) and enter F0.
-This operation inserts byte F0 moving the data down, and the file map displays the new file layout:
+Now switch the editor to insert mode (check the status bar for the current editing mode), navigate to address 00000004 (right before byte 44), and enter F0.
+This operation inserts byte F0, shifting the data down, and the File Map updates to display the new file layout:

-The Area Pane keeps the track of all the modifications made to the stream being edited and lists all the stream areas.
+The Area Pane tracks all modifications made to the stream being edited and lists all the stream areas.

 Clicking an address in the Start column moves the caret to the beginning of the corresponding area.
-If you click the area size field, FlexHex will select the corresponding area.
-If the area has been moved, clicking the Shift field moves the caret to the position where the area originally was.
+Clicking the area Size field selects the corresponding area.
+If an area has been moved, clicking the Shift field moves the caret to its original position.

 Hot Tracking the Changes

 A common use case for a hex editor involves debugging a program while monitoring changes in the output file at each step.
-However, in most hex editors, the displayed file in the editor window remains unchanged, even if you are aware that modifications have been made.
-This occurs because the editor isn't aware of the file's modifications, necessitating a manual reload to observe the changes.
-This holds true for the majority of hex editors, with one exception: FlexHex.
+However, in most hex editors, the displayed file in the editor window remains unchanged even when modifications are made.
+This occurs because the editor isn't aware of the file's modifications, requiring a manual reload to observe the changes.
+This limitation applies to the majority of hex editors, with one notable exception: FlexHex.

-FlexHex eliminates the need for repetitive file reloading – it automatically detects any modifications made to the file and promptly updates the Edit window.
+FlexHex eliminates the need for repetitive file reloading by automatically detecting any modifications made to the file and promptly updating the Edit window.
 This feature, called Hot Tracking, is automatically activated for any file opened in read-only mode.

 Status Bar